Ethaan/webpage/content/posts/tuples-for-fun.md

 print(example.0)
 print(example.1)
 ```
-Note how we access tuple values using indexes such as an array, and thats because tuples are a list of values, but they are wrapped in parentesis
+Note how we access tuple values using indexes such as an array, and that's because tuples are a list of values, but they are wrapped in parentesis.

-Nollowing what the tuple definition talk about, `tuples` are inmutables which means
+Knowing what the definition of a tuple is, the following example is invalid.

 ```swift
 example.0 = false // will throw an error because you can't change the tuple value
 ```

-Notice how `example` dosen't really have any kind of API available for us.
+Notice how `example` doesn't really have any kind of API available for us.

 ![tuples swift](/tuples.png "Tuple API none")

 ## Python

-Python tuples are similar to Swift tuples, but with some different API usages, lets take a look to a normal tuple definition
+Python tuples are similar to Swift tuples, but with some different API usages, let's take a look into a normal tuple definition

 ```python
 example = ("is", "this", "an", "array") // you can also do example = "is", "this", "an", "array"